Tobbysam247/Jupiter-Clothing/README.md

 # 🧥 Jupiter Clothing Sales Performance Dashboard (2022)

-This project analyzes the **sales performance of Jupiter Clothing for the year ended 2022** using **Power BI**.
-The dashboard provides visual insights into sales trends, customer behavior, and product performance across multiple dimensions including sales channels, product categories, sizes, age groups, and gender distribution.
+This project analyzes the **Sales performance of Jupiter Clothing for the year ended 2022** using **Power BI**.
+The dashboard provides visual insights into sales trends, customer behaviour, and product performance across multiple dimensions including sales channels, product categories, sizes, age groups, and gender distribution.

 ## 📊 Dashboard Overview